 Dipping

 When you’re done cutting, melt some organic chocolate in a double broiler and dip the bottom end of the marshmallow into it.
 Hello!
-You’re halfway to a whole foods Mallomar!
+You’re halfway to a whole foods Mallomar™!

 Take the Time to Make Homemade Marshmallows

-That night of campfire and homemade s’mores was the most fun we’ve had in long while of packing, cleaning and remodeling.
+Even though we were tired and busy, that night of campfire and homemade s’mores was the most fun we’d had in long while of packing, cleaning, and remodeling.

 That night, after the festivities, as I sat with the baby for a moment before I put her in bed, I just kept thinking to myself how glad I was that we embraced that bit of whimsy on that quiet Sabbath day.